aben20807/learn_llvm/llvm-pass-skeleton/README.md

 # llvm-pass-skeleton

-A completely useless LLVM pass for legacy pass manager.
+A completely useless LLVM pass for the legacy pass manager.

 ## build and run